ponlapoj1991/realdataintelligence/integrations/realpptx/doc/Q&A.md

 #### Q. Other

-A. Additionally, it is important to emphasize that PPTist is merely an open-source project, not a product tailored for the average user.
+A. Additionally, it is important to emphasize that RealPPTX is merely an open-source project, not a product tailored for the average user.
 It primarily offers technical solutions.
 Some product-oriented demands and optimizations require developers to implement and refine on their own.